greenwyrt/plover2CAT/docs/howto/indices.md

 ## Quick insert of index entries

 An index entry can be quickly added through the **Insert > Index Entry** sub-menu.
 Each existing index will be a sub-menu item.

-Clicking it will bring up a dialog to enter the text. `OK` will insert the index entry.
+If no text is selected, clicking the sub-menu item will bring up a dialog to enter the text. `OK` will insert the index entry.

+If there is text selected in the editor, the selected text becomes the index name and an entry made from that text.
+Note that the steno information will be lost.

 The "quick" occurs through Plover2CAT being able to specify shortcuts for each menu item.
 See [How to set custom shortcuts](setcustomshortcuts.md) for how to set shortcuts on menu items.
-With shortcuts, inserting an entry would be a process of 1) Activating sub-menu item by shortcut, 2) Input text and 3) press `OK` or input `Enter`.
+With shortcuts, inserting an entry would be a process of 1) Activating sub-menu item by shortcut, 2) Input text, 3) press `OK` or input `Enter`.

 ## Generating the index